 Assuming you wish to proceed with counselling I normally recommend a a six week settling in period so that you can get a sense of what to expect from the process and whether you wish to continue.
 Sadly there are no magic pills for complex life problems but entering into a supportive, non judgemental, therapeutic relationship can be the start of getting one's life back on track.
 Often, being able to speak openly, truthfully about your experience and what you are going through, without fear of criticism, can in itself represent a significant new development for many people.
 This process is obviously different for each person, however everyone is an individual and it is important that each client works at their own pace.

 Clients sometimes present for counselling with a specific issue they want to address.
-This could be depression, anxiety, anger management, bereavement, loss, work stress, relationship issues, family problems, health issues, sexual problems.
+This could be depression, anxiety, anger management, bereavement, loss, work stress, relationship issues, family problems.
 The list goes on.
 It could be a combination of these factors or it could be more of a vague sense of feeling unfulfilled, feeling stuck and wanting to make a change.
 It is part of my job to help you get a clearer understanding of the challenges you face and help you to begin to address them.

 Training, qualifications & experience

 I have a Masters degree in Existential/Phenomenological Counselling (2007) and a Post Graduate Diploma in Person Centred Counselling (2002).
 I also hold an RA Certificate in Counselling Skills and the Development of Learning.(1999).
 My education as a counsellor was undertaken at what was formerly known as Thames Valley University.
 (Now the University of West London)

 I also have a Masters degree in Fine Arts from Syracuse University, Syracuse, New York.
 I have teaching experience at university level from my time living in the USA.
 I also hold a BA in Fine Arts - Painting & Photography from the West Surrey College of Art & Design.